stef7m/Electricity-Emissions-Calculator/README.md

 intertools - for iterating over data structures

+Whimsical - for creating the wireframe

+Tableau - for building the dashboard

 ## Objective

 To retrieve the data from an open source API and use those to create a simple interface for users to calculate their electricity-related carbon emissions, along with further actionable information on how to reduce their environmental impact.